/ 6 /

 "You knew this whole time?"
 To say Kaito was surprised would be an understatement.

 Akako shrugged.
 "Something like that, yeah."
 Her coy face turned almost… venerable?
 "So, everything worked out then, I take it?"

 Kaito nodded happily.
 "I… I think so?
 I hope so?"

 "Were you surprised?"
 She tilted her head, hair sliding down her swan neck to fall over her shoulder.
 She really was gorgeous, in a way that didn't effect Kaito whatsoever.
 "At what he had to tell you?"

 He was kind of… excited about it, too.
 Sure, the odds were kind of stacked against them.
 They were both eighteen, both famous (or in his case, infamous) and still going to school.
-It would be terribly stressful and he still didn't know what to tell his mother.
+It would be terrible and stressful and he still didn't know what to tell his mother.
 But, it wasn't like Shinichi wasn't rich, so money would hardly be an issue.
-Of course, the fact that they would be struggling through this entirely presented a challenge.
+Of course, the fact that they would be struggling through this entirely on their own presented a challenge.
 But hey, he liked challenges.

 "It's hard to explain."
 Kaito scratched his nose, a slight smile on his face.
 "Can I be scared, and happy at the same time?"

 "Because that's all I can think of to describe myself."
 His hands went behind his head, and he leaned back in his chair.
 "I'm sure everything will work out in the end."